A few years back I learnt how to stop feeling empty when bad things happen.

 What does it actually mean when you feel empty inside?

 The words “feeling empty” actually tell you everything.
-You are feeling empty because you are not letting the world in.
+When you are feeling empty it is because your mind it literally empty.
+And your mind is empty because you are not letting the world in.

 You go through a bad break-up.
 I’ve been there.
 You close yourself of.
 Because if you’re not with that other person, what’s the point, right?
 And because you’ve closed yourself off, you don’t allow the world in.
 You don’t listen to other people.
 You don’t lift your head up to look at the world.
 You let everything slide you by because without that other person there’s just no point.